 What is overfishing?

-Overfishing is simply a situation where humans catch too much fish from the oceans (and also water bodies) in such massive quantities and fast pace than nature can naturally replenish.
+Overfishing is simply a situation where humans catch too much fish from the oceans (and also water bodies) in such massive amounts and at a fast pace than nature can naturally replenish.
 In other words, it is when we take out more fish than the fish can naturally replace.
-This leads to a degradation of our oceans, making it a non-sustainable use of the world’s oceans.
+That leads to a degradation of our oceans, making it a non-sustainable use of the world’s oceans.

-In recent time, technology, better equipment and humans need for more money have made it easier for fishes to be caught with less effort.
-Unfortunately, as we catch more and more fish, they run out and both commercial and non-commercial fishermen have to go deeper into sea to get fish.
-This is particularly scary for the Bluefin Tuna species.
+In recent times, technology, better equipment, and human’s want for more money have made it easier for fish to be caught with less effort.
+Unfortunately, as we catch more and more fish, they run out, and both commercial and non-commercial fishermen have to go deeper into the sea to get fish.
+This is particularly a scary scenario for the Bluefin Tuna species.

 The population of Bluefin Tuna has reached a critically low level, with all scientific advice agreeing on the need for a drastic reduction of fishing levels and a fishing closure during the spawning season to allow the stock to recover.
 Failure to act will push bluefin tuna fishery to extinction, says IUCN, 26 November 2008 | News story.